vita-io/react-native-segment-io-analytics/README.md

 ## Installation
 1. Download and install the npm package by running `npm install --save react-native-segment-io-analytics`
 2. In your Podfile, add `pod "Analytics"` to your project.
+3. Inisde Xcode, go to the project navigator and right click `Libraries` -> `Add Files to [your project's name]`
+4. Go to `node_modules` -> `react-native-segment-io-analytics` -> and choose the `RNSegmentIOAnalytics.xcodeproj` file
-3. Make sure your project links to *libAnalytics.a* and *libRNSegmentIOAnalytics.a* (The libraries should be listed under Build Phases -> Link Binary With Libraries".
+5. Make sure your project links to *libAnalytics.a* and *libRNSegmentIOAnalytics.a* (The libraries should be listed under "Build Phases -> Link Binary With Libraries").

 (You can also get the package by cloning it from its GitHub repository into `node_modules/react-native/Libraries/RNSegmentIOAnalytics/`)